Frequently Asked Questions,

-Bathing suits, shorts, and casual beach attire are surely the order of the day on deck.
-Aquatic shoes are preferred for beach combing.
+Bathing suits, shorts, and casual beach attire are undoubtedly the order of the day on deck.
+Wear aquatic shoes for beach combing.
 Finally, guarding against the sun is vital.
 So, pack caps or wide-brimmed hats, and loose-fitting cotton cover-ups.

 What is the APA (Advance Provisioning Allowance)?

-An advance provisioning allowance is pre-paid expenses for the operating cost of the yacht while on your charter.
-It is usually between 20 – 35% of the weekly charter rate depending on the type of yacht.
-This is pre-paid in advance in addition to the weekly charter rate and VAT to cover the cost of fuel, provisioning for food, drinks, port fees, harbor fees, marina dues, customs clearance, water, electricity, personal laundry, communications and consumables for the charter party.
+An Advance Provisioning Allowance is pre-paid expenses for the operating cost of the yacht while on your charter.
+It is usually between 20 – 35% of the weekly charter rate depending on the type of boat.
+It is pre-paid in addition to the weekly charter rate and VAT to cover the cost of the following:

-We recommend that you protect your vacation investment against a variety of possible losses over which you have no control by purchasing travel insurance.
-We will provide travel insurance quotes based on the households on the charter and each person’s date of birth which you will need to let us know.
+We recommend that you protect your vacation investment against a variety of possible losses over which you have no control by purchasing travel protection.
+We will provide travel protection quotes based on the households on the charter and each person’s date of birth.
+It is necessary to send us this information.

 Why should I consider Charterer’s Liability Insurance?

-When chartering a yacht, it is important to know that yachts do not (normally) cover the liability of a charterer or his/her guests.
+When chartering a yacht, it is essential to know that boats do not (usually) cover the liability of a charterer or his/her guests.
 The yacht’s insurance covers the liability of the owner and crew.
-In the event, a charterer causes damage to the yacht or a third party, the charterer’s assets are not protected by the vessel’s policy, and damages for which the charterer is responsible are not limited.
-In spite of what the charter contract says, a charter’s financial responsibility is NOT limited by the terms of the contract.
+In the event, a charterer causes damage to the boat or a third party, the vessel’s policy does not protect the charterer’s assets, and damages for which the charterer is responsible are not limited.
+In spite of what the charter contract says, a charter’s financial responsibility is NOT limited by the terms of the agreement.

 A charter contract does NOT prevent insurance companies or third parties from exercising their rights against the charterer.
 The charterer can either answer the suits personally or purchase a Charterers Liability policy.